HiddenTrail/rf_basics/exercises/02_running_tests.md

 Robot Framework tests are run in command prompt/terminal or alternatively straight from IDE.

+## Exercise 2 - Running your test suite

 You have created your first test suite in the last exercise.
 You can use this `.robot` file as and example in this exercise.

 1. Open a command prompt or terminal window.